mirantrix/deploy-node-heroku-poc/README.md

 # Name
-Deploy a Node.js App to Heroku (PoC)
+deploy-node-heroku-poc

 # Description
-Deploy Node App to a Cloud Plataform
+Deploy Node App to a Cloud Plataform (PoC)

 # Proof of Concept